ghulammurtaza/metabase/docs/administration-guide/01-managing-databases.md

 ### Deleting Databases

-To delete a database from Metabase, click on **Remove this database** from the database detail screen.
+To delete a database from eKomi, click on **Remove this database** from the database detail screen.

 ![databaseconnection](images/DatabaseConnection.png)